Do University Rankings Matter for PhD Study? – Tips and Tricks

 A PhD is a research degree, so it stands to reason that the quality of a university's research is one of the things we should look at.
 And it just so happens that research is one of the key aspects of the Times Higher Education methodology*.

-The metrics used are measurements of a university's research income and output, together with a reputational survey of over 22,000 academics.
+The metrics used are measurements of a university's research income and output, together with a reputational survey of almost 22,000 academics.

 Perhaps unsurprisingly, these universities are also highly ranked in the overall tables (research is an important part of what a university does, after all!).
 But it's interesting to see some institutions – such as Tsinghua, in China – rising up the table once we focus in on this one metric.